MightyOrm/Mighty/docs/docs/differences-from-massive.md

 ## Dynamic Methods

-Massive had various useful, but effectively rather well-hidden methods, which were supported only dynamically, i.e. the named methods and arguments didn't 'really' exist, but were all processed by a dynamic method provider.
+Massive had various useful, but effectively rather well-hidden methods, which were supported only dynamically, i.e. the named methods and arguments didn't 'really' exist, but were all processed by a dynamic method handler.

 These methods were useful, but having dynamic methods adds a slight overhead to *every* call to Massive (even if it's not stored in a dynamic variable), and more importantly there is no Intellisense at all (so the fact that the methods exist is invisible, and there is no information about what the methods and their arguments do).
 So, although early versions of Mighty *did* support these methods, they have now all been turned into normal instance methods.